MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/local-database/includes/add-sqlite.md

     ![Screenshot of the SQLite.NET NuGet Package in the NuGet Package Manager](../images/vs/add-package.png "SQLite.NET NuGet Package")

     > [!NOTE]
-    > There are a number of NuGet packages with similar names.
+    > There are many NuGet packages with similar names.
 The correct package has these attributes:
     > - **Authors:** SQLite-net
     > - **NuGet link:** [sqlite-net-pcl](https://www.nuget.org/packages/sqlite-net-pcl/)
     >